 Foreign currency risk: The substantial portion of the Company's operations require purchases denominated in USD, which is the functional and reporting currency of the Company and also the currency in which the Company maintains the substantial portion of its cash and cash equivalents.
-Certain of its operations require the Company to make purchases denominated in foreign currencies, which are currencies other than USD and correspond to the various countries in which the Company conducts its business, most notably, Swiss Francs and Canadian dollars.
-As a result, the Company holds some cash and cash equivalents in foreign currencies and is therefore exposed to foreign currency risk due to exchange rate fluctuations between the foreign currencies and the USD.
-The Company considers its foreign currency risk is limited because it holds relatively insignificant amounts of foreign currencies at any point in time and since its volume of transactions in foreign currencies is currently relatively low.
+As a result, the Company is exposed to foreign currency risk due to exchange rate fluctuations between the foreign currencies and the USD.
+The Company considers its foreign currency risk is limited because its volume of transactions in foreign currencies is currently relatively low.
 The Company has elected not to hedge its exposure to the risk of changes in foreign currency exchange rates.